What Everyone Can Do To Promote Peacel

 Transform fear and anger into positive action

-I don’t love talking about current events in general on my blog, but I know many of my readers look at the recent events in Paris, Syria and other places around the globe and experience fear, frustration, rage, disgust, and even confusion as to why there are people in the world who have no intent, vision or goal other than to destroy.
+I don’t love talking about current events in general on my blog, but I know many of my readers look at the state of affairs around the globe and experience fear, frustration, rage, disgust, and even confusion as to why there are people in the world who have no intent, vision or goal other than to destroy.
 There is very little we can do for those who are far down the path to evil, but we do need to take care of our own emotions, and transform all that fear and anger into positive action.

 Use your personal form of “prayer”